mariadb-corporation/mariadb-columnstore-api/README.md

 cd mariadb-columnstore-api
 git checkout MCOL-1281
 mkdir build && cd build
-cmake -DPYTHON=OFF -DSPARK_CONNECTOR=OFF -DTEST_RUNNER=ON -G "Visual Studio 15 2017 Win64" ..
+cmake -DSPARK_CONNECTOR=OFF -DTEST_RUNNER=ON -G "Visual Studio 15 2017 Win64" ..
 cmake --build . --config RelWithDebInfo ctest -C RelWithDebInfo
 ```

 ### Known limitations
-- Javamcsapi's test suite can currently only be built by a user without special characters.
-Users with special characters need to execute ctest manually from the build/java directory to test javamcsapi.
+- Javamcsapi's test suite can currently only be executed from the top level ctest by a user without special characters.
+Users whose names contain special characters need to execute ctest manually from the build/java directory to test javamcsapi.
+- The debug build contains the whole path of the debug file instead of only its file name.